-Pinterest Has A Bogus Health News Problem
+Bogus Health News Is All Over Pinterest

 Some of the people who’ve made these misleading health pins admit that the claims they make aren’t always valid.

-Josh Axe, who runs the natural health website DrAxe.com, is a self-described “doctor of natural medicine, doctor of chiropractic and clinical nutritionist with a passion to help people get healthy by using food as medicine.”
-Infographics that the site posted on Pinterest, and linked back to his website, suggested that “vitamin B17” was a potential “cancer treatment” and that genetically modified food is linked to leukemia, liver toxicity, kidney failure, and gut inflammation.
+Josh Axe, who runs the natural health website draxe.com, is a self-described “doctor of natural medicine, doctor of chiropractic and clinical nutritionist with a passion to help people get healthy by using food as medicine.”
+Infographics that the site posted on Pinterest, and linked back to his website, suggested that “vitamin B17” is a potential “cancer treatment” and that genetically modified food is linked to leukemia, liver toxicity, kidney failure, and gut inflammation.

-A DrAxe.com spokesperson said his team had removed the pins after BuzzFeed News inquired about them.
+A draxe.com spokesperson said its team had removed the pins after BuzzFeed News inquired about them.
 “Some articles on our site are older and don't contain the rigorous, accurate research that we've become known for,” spokesperson Alex Loria said by email.
 “The GMO and the ‘Vitamin B17’ articles you point to are both faulty in some respects and have been taken down while they are reworked.”

 And Anne-Marie Nichols, a lifestyle and recipe blogger in Georgia, has pinned the popular infographic that claims that genetically modified food is not safe — even though she says she no longer believes that’s true.